nhsuk/gp-finder/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nhsuk/gp-finder/badge.svg?branch=master)](https://coveralls.io/github/nhsuk/gp-finder?branch=master)

 A GP finder application.
-Will used for booking a GP and to find a new GP to register with.
+The results will be pointing to the profile app for booking an appointment with a GP or register with a GP.

 ## Environment variables